colcrunch/killbot/README.md

 ### Bot
 Firstly, the bot does not ship with a copy of the Static Data Export.
 Secondly, the config file has to be copied and edited.
+You will need to copy `config.py.example` in `utils` to `config.py` and fill it out.

+#### Do `git pull` before setup to get a minor bug fix so you can use the setup command.

-Using the setup command `python3 launcher.py setup` will download the SDE and copy the config file for editing.
+Using the setup command `python3 launcher.py setup` will download the SDE and make the log directory.
 (In the future I might allow editing the config file through launcher commands.)
-This command will also make the log directory.

 If the SDE is out of date, and you need to update it, run `python3 launcher.py update` and the launcher will fetch and unzip the SDE for you.

 ## The Config File

+* `addons` this is where you list all the addons you would like to use.
+  * Default is `[]`
+  * Add `'extensions.extension',` where extension is one of the extensions listed in the extensions directory.
+  * Recommended minimum extensions are `'extensions.AdminCommands',` and `'extensions.BotCommands'`
 * `token` is your bot token from the discord site.
 * `prefix` is the symbol that will come before all your commands.
   * Default is `/`